Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • sex hormones (estrogens, androgens, etc.).

-By appointment, hormonal drugs are divided into:
+According to their intended purpose, hormonal drugs are divided into:

 • hormonal agents that inhibit the production of hormones (for example, therapy with pituitary hormone analogues for prostate cancer);

-• symptomatic drugs (anti-inflammatory, antiallergic drugs).
+• symptomatic medications (anti-inflammatory, antiallergic drugs).

 Hormonal drugs often also include antidiabetic and other non-hormonal drugs.

-What is treated with hormonal drugs?
+What is treated with hormonal medications?

 • hypothyroidism;